Master of Education in Literacy and Digital Learning

 Earn this Master of Education degree by completing 10 courses (3-units each) for 30 units of coursework.
 Your Masters of Education online program consists of five foundation courses including a capstone action research project as well as five specialization courses.
 You may begin your study in any semester with any courses offered.
 The Capstone Seminar is the final course in your program and builds on knowledge gained in the research and specialization courses.
-Earn your masters in 21st Century Literacies in San Diego today.
+Earn your masters in Literacy and Digital Learning in San Diego today.

 Core Courses (15 units)

 Analysis of the American educational system with a particular focus on issues of diversity, inequity, conflict and social justice within a school context.
 Historical case studies, contemporary policies and practices, and international comparisons compel consideration of the social construction of education.